dbgutalca/pathforge/README.md

 cat MillenniumDB.tar.gz.* | tar -xz
 ```

-This will generate the `MillenniumDB` folder containing the version you need.
+This will generate the `MillenniumDB` folder containing the version needed.

 **If you still need to manually build from source** (not recommended):
 ```bash